Islam in France: Hijab

 The arguments resurfaced when, on 22 June 2009, at the Congrès de Versailles, President Nicolas Sarkozy declared that the Islamic burqa is not welcome in France, claiming that the full-length, body-covering gown was a symbol of subservience that suppresses women's identities and turns them into "prisoners behind a screen."
 A parliamentary commission of thirty-two deputies led by André Gerin (PCF), was also formed to study the possibility of banning the public wearing of the burqa or niqab.
 There is suspicion, however, that Sarkozy is "playing politics in a time of economic unhappiness and social anxiety."

 A Muslim group spokesman expressed serious concern over the proposed legislation, noting that "even if they ban the burqa, it will not stop there," adding that "there is a permanent demand for legislating against Muslims.
 This could go really bad, and I'm scared of it.
 I feel like they're turning the screws on us."

 On 25 January 2010 it was announced that the parliamentary committee, having concluded its study, would recommend that a ban on veils covering the face in public locations such as hospitals and schools be enacted, but not in private buildings or on the street.

+Foot Locker store in Saint Denis with mannequins advertising sports hijab in 2022.

 In February 2019, Decathlon, Europe's largest sports retailer, announced plans to begin selling a sports hijab in their stores in France.
 Decathlon had begun selling the product in Morocco the previous week, but the plan was criticized on social media, with several politicians expressing discomfort with the product being sold.
 Decathlon originally stood firm, arguing it was focused on "democratizing" sports.
 The company released a statement saying its goal was to "offer them a suitable sports product, without judging."
 While Nike had already sold hijabs in France, Decathlon was met with much more scrutiny.
 Multiple salespeople were threatened physically in stores.
 The company also received hundreds of calls and emails in regard to the product.
 Decathlon was forced to backtrack and has since halted its plans to sell the sports hijab.
 Many throughout France were left disappointed with one Muslim entrepreneur, who didn't consider selling sport hijabs, stating, "it's a shame that Decathlon didn't stand firm."